Node error:0308010C:digital envelope routines::unsupported

 Error: error:0308010C:digital envelope routines::unsupported

-This error occurs because there’s a breaking change in Node.js version 17, which started supporting OpenSSL version 3 by default.
+After some research, I found this error occurs because there’s a breaking change in Node.js version 17, which used OpenSSL version 3 by default.

-This article shows examples of when this error occurs and how you can fix it.
+This article explains why this error occurs and several ways you can fix it in practice.

 Why this error occurs